Sunday, 7 August 2011

 I'll be back on the 20th of August.
 However, I'll be leaving again on the 23rd to go to the Philippines for a babymoon.
 I will get back to Korea on the 28th of August just in time for classes to start.

-I won't be posting anything else until I get back.
+I won't be posting anything else until I get back, but you can check out my other blogs.
 After I get back, I'll post the Poll Results and ESL Carnival retroactively on the 7th and the 21st.
 I'll start the hot topics, cool links, and quick tips again in September.

 Hope you have a good rest of the summer!